Coffee house-level coffee might seem hard to make at home, but it’s not.

 With better water, better brewing, and a better grinder, you’ll be well on your way to coffee as good (or better) than you can get at most coffee houses.

-Check out the links below for some of our favorite coffee tools, which we’ve tried or own ourselves.
-Some of them are amazon affiliate links, which help support this web site without costing you anything more.
+Check out the links below for some of our favorite coffee tools, all of which we’ve tried or own ourselves.
+Some of them are amazon affiliate links, which help support this website without costing you anything more.

 Enjoy better coffee!

 Spring or Purified Water is available at the grocery store for about a dollar per gallon.

 Or, try Third Wave Water, which you simply add to a jug of distilled water (not purified or spring water) from the grocery store.

 Hario Mini Mill Slim Hand Coffee Grinder – This is the hand grinder we have.
 The jar is plastic, so great for traveling.

 If you prefer glass for home use, try the excellent Hario Skerton Ceramic Coffee Mill.

 Bodum BISTRO Burr Grinder – This is the electric grinder we have now.
 It’s a fine grinder, but does not have the level of grind adjustment I want.
 It’s a fine starter grinder, but when it breaks I plan to replace it with the Baratza Encore grinder, below.

 The Baratza Encore Conical Burr Coffee Grinder – The Baratza is more durable and adjustable than the Bodum, and is only about $40 more.
 This will be my next grinder!